aiven/devportal/docs/platform/concepts/byoa.rst

 - Functionality Testing and Security Validation

   - Ensure the technical feasibility of the Aiven platform
-  - Perform all need technical and security audits of the proposed solution
+  - Perform all needed technical and security audits of the proposed solution

 - Deploy and Configure the BYOA Environment